 The Department of Philosophy specializes in analytic as opposed to continental European approaches to philosophy.
 Our faculty is large, with a wide range of philosophical interests.
-Students can pursue work in ancient, medieval and modern history of philosophy, metaphysics, epistemology, and the philosophy of science, and many areas in value theory including meta-ethics, normative theory, political philosophy, and practical ethics.
-The Center for Values and Social Policy sponsors many special events, especially in areas such as environmental ethics, science policy, feminist ethics, and bioethics.
-Some students take graduate certificates in related fields such as Women’s and Gender Studies, Religious Studies, Environmental Policy, and Cognitive Science.
+Students can pursue work in ancient, medieval and modern history of philosophy, metaphysics, epistemology, the philosophy of science, and many areas in value theory including meta-ethics, normative theory, political philosophy and practical ethics.
+The Center for Values and Social Policy sponsors many special events, especially in areas such as environmental ethics, science policy, feminist ethics and bioethics.
+Some students take graduate certificates in related fields such as Women’s and Gender Studies, Religious Studies, Environmental Policy and Cognitive Science.

 January 7, 2017